The Mists of Avalon: Plot

-When Gwenhwyfar fails to produce an heir, she is convinced God is punishing her for her sins.
-Chiefest among them, as she believes, are her failure to persuade Arthur to outlaw pagan religious practice in Britain and her forbidden love for Galahad, Arthur's cousin and finest knight, who is also known as Lancelet.
-Although Lancelet reciprocates Gwenhwyfar's love, he is also Arthur's friend and an honorable man.
-This situation causes terrible suffering to both Lancelet and Gwenhwyfar.
+When Gwenhwyfar fails to produce an heir, she is convinced that God is punishing her for her sins.
+She considers her greatest sins to be her failure to persuade Arthur to outlaw pagan religious practice in Britain and her forbidden love for Galahad, Arthur's cousin and finest knight, also known as Lancelet.
+Although Lancelet reciprocates Gwenhwyfar's love, he is also Arthur's closest friend and an honorable man.
+This situation causes suffering to both Lancelet and Gwenhwyfar.
+Meanwhile, Morgaine also falls in love with Lancelet.

-On the eve of a decisive battle against the Saxons, Gwenhwyfar prevails upon Arthur to put aside his father's Pendragon banner and replace it with her own Christian banner.
-As her religious fanaticism grows, relations between Avalon and Camelot grow strained.
-Still, in her desperation over her failure to carry a child to term, she asks Morgaine for help, threatening to have an extramarital affair so she can become pregnant.
-In an attempt to keep Gwenhwyfar from doing so, Morgaine reveals that Arthur already has a son, though he does not know it.
+On the eve of a decisive battle against the Saxons, Gwenhwyfar prevails upon Arthur to put aside Uther's Pendragon banner and replace it with her own Christian banner.
+As her religious fanaticism grows, relations between Avalon and Caerleon grow strained.
+Still, in her desperation over her failure to carry a child to term, Gwenhwyfar asks Morgaine for help, threatening to have an extramarital affair so she can become pregnant.
+In an attempt to keep Gwenhwyfar from doing so, Morgaine reveals to Gwenhwyfar that Arthur already has a son, though he does not know it.
+Later, Arthur asks Lancelet to join him and his wife in his bed to conceive a child, and to satisfy the suffering of both Gwenhwyfar and Lancelet, stating that the child would be conceived on his bed.
+Lancelet at first refuses, but is finally convinced; however, no child is conceived even from this.

-After the battle, Arthur moves his court to Camelot, which is more easily defended than Caerleon had been.
+After the battle, Arthur moves his court to Camelot, which is more easily defended than Caerleon.
 Seeking to free both Lancelet and Gwenhwyfar from the forbidden love that traps them both, Morgaine tricks Lancelet into marrying Gwenhwyfar's cousin, Elaine.
-Some time later, during a heated argument with Arthur over their lack of an heir, Gwenhwyfar breaks Morgaine's confidence and tells Arthur he has a son.
-In growing suspicion and horror, Arthur summons Morgaine and orders her to tell him the truth.
-Morgaine obeys.
-Now believing that the lack of a royal heir is God's punishment for Arthur's union, however unwitting, with his own half-sister, Gwenhwyfar urges Arthur to confess the encounter to the bishop, who imposes strict penance upon him.
+Later, during a dispute with Arthur over their lack of an heir, Gwenhwyfar breaks Morgaine's confidence and tells Arthur of Gwydion.
+Arthur summons Morgaine and orders her to tell the truth, and she obeys.
+Gwenhwyfar, now believing that the lack of a royal heir is God's punishment for Arthur's union, however unwitting, with Morgaine, urges Arthur to confess the encounter to the bishop, who imposes strict penance upon him.
 Then she and Arthur arrange for Morgaine to marry into Wales, far from Camelot.
-But because of a misunderstanding, Morgaine, who had thought she would be marrying the king's younger son Accolon, a Druid priest and warrior, finds herself betrothed to King Uriens of Wales, who is old enough to be her grandfather.
-Arthur yearns to meet his son Gwydion and perhaps foster him at Camelot, but each time he brings up the subject with Gwenhwyfar, she refuses to discuss it.
+But because of a misunderstanding, Morgaine, who thought she would be marrying the king's younger son Accolon, a Druid priest and warrior, finds herself betrothed to King Uriens of North Wales, who is old enough to be her grandfather.
+Arthur yearns to meet Gwydion and perhaps foster him at Camelot, but each time he brings up the subject with Gwenhwyfar she refuses to discuss it.
+Meanwhile, Gwydion is taken by Viviane to Avalon.